catzz0507/linguaLibrary-ai/README.md

 # LinguaLibrary AI

-> A Gemma 4-powered multilingual language learning platform, starting with Japanese learning through an RPG-style quiz battle prototype.
+> The current AI-powered prototype of **Lingua Library**, a game-based multilingual language learning project.

 ---

 ## Overview

-LinguaLibrary AI is a game-based language learning platform that combines RPG gameplay with AI-generated educational content.
+**Lingua Library** is a game-based language learning project, and **LinguaLibrary AI** is its current AI-powered prototype.

-The current prototype focuses on Japanese learning, where players answer AI-generated practice questions during RPG-style battle encounters.
+The current prototype focuses on Japanese learning through an RPG-style quiz battle system.
+Players answer AI-generated practice questions during battle encounters, and their answers directly affect the gameplay flow.

 Instead of relying only on static worksheets, repetitive flashcards, or fixed question banks, LinguaLibrary AI transforms language practice into an interactive gameplay loop.

-The current version is implemented as a Japanese learning prototype, but the long-term goal is to expand the same system into a multilingual learning platform.
+The current version is implemented as a Japanese learning prototype, but the long-term goal is to expand the same system into a multilingual language learning platform.

 ---